loretog/lorem-php/README.md

 https://github.com/loretog/lorem-framework

-a tool for beginners
+a tool for beginners or students

-Adding a page:

-1. Create a file called test_page.php and save it in the pages folder.
-2. To view the page, use the URL localhost/mysite/?page=test_page
+How-to:

+1. Download files
+2. Extract in your root folder (e.g.: C:\xampp\htdocs\my-app)
+3.